OihaneGomez/BentoML_NLP_Docker/README.md

 # API Endpoint
-Once the container is running, navigate to: http://localhost:3000 You will see the **BentoML Swagger UI**, which documents the available endpoints:
+Once the container is running, navigate to port 3000.
+For instace: http://localhost:3000 You will see the **BentoML Swagger UI**, which documents the available endpoints:

 ### POST `/search_processes`